akashbhadouria/rick-morty-graphql/README.md

 So after importing the statement, we will get something back from the useQuery hook, we’ll see it later.
 For now just imagine we are going to get something back.![](https://lh3.googleusercontent.com/viT1TAc_jctEPCU2JQUKonssSpnCgYh3Cc-wX9kDqFx0H46prmr3vyYKHBCudUxflLHTBBgnHy1O517TofA05mAZKGJDjydW0QBisVTRV8soR787HQag1gBDY_Y-0VhOafaib6kemgTSwwKW27KU9g)

-The way we can add a GraphQL query is by utilising  gpl  which we also get from “@apollo/client” as well.
+The way we can add a GraphQL query is by utilising gql which we also get from “@apollo/client” as well.

 So outside of a component, we give our [GraphQL query](https://graphql.org/learn/queries/) a name, and the naming convention is to name it in All uppercase letters in the string.
 Remember to pass the query which you need to execute in backticks ` `.

 Now paste this query inside your `useQuery` Hook.

     // Naming our query
-    const  GET_CHARACTERS = gpl`
+    const  GET_CHARACTERS = gql`
     query {
     	characters {
     	   results {
 	    	id
 	    	name
 	    	gender
 	    	image
     	   }
     	}
     }`;

 **Naming our query**

     // Naming our query
-    const  GET_CHARACTERS = gpl`
+    const  GET_CHARACTERS = gql`
 	    query {
 		 characters {
 		    results {
 			id
 			name
 			gender
 			image
 	          }
 	     }
     }`;